Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary

 In the two star explosion cases, there are now two prominent bands of $^{28}$Si, each belonging to one of the exploding stars.
 The velocity extent of these two concentrations are significantly different due to the suppressed expansion of the companion ashes imposed by the surrounding primary ejecta.
+A similar structure can also be seen in the $^{56}$Ni of our two star explosions models where the $^{56}$Ni from the primary detonation is found outside that of the companion, separated by a relatively narrow layer of predominantly intermediate mass elements that originates from the companion detonation.
 While the 3D simulations of similar binary star explosions in \citet{Tanikawa_2019,Pakmor_2022} show very similar ejecta stratification compared to our models, we find that our ejecta show less prominent asymmetrization, possibly due to multidimensional effects.

-In the pair of triple detonation cases where the companion star is directly ignited (1.00 + 0.40 $M_{\odot}$ and 1.10 + 1.00 $M_{\odot}$ (direct ignition)), rather than via a delayed central ignition, the ejecta structures are slightly different.
+In the pair of triple detonation cases where the companion star is directly ignited (1.00 + 0.40 $M_{\odot}$ and 1.10 + 1.00 $M_{\odot}$ (direct ignition)), rather than via a delayed interior ignition, the ejecta structures are slightly different.
 Due to the smaller delay between star ignitions, these two models yield significantly increased velocities of the companion ashes at northern latitudes.
 A similar effect on the ejecta is seen in the triple detonation case from \citet{Tanikawa_2019}.